 Over the years, the team has undergone some changes, however, remains committed to ensuring the program remains relevant and useful to support students and preceptors in health professions programs as they work together to provide learning environments that will prepare students for the real world of professional practice.

-The team is grateful to Kim Holland (Evaluation Consultant, Western) who conducted an independent evaluation of the first and second edition of PEP, and who lead the design and analysis of the pilot test evaluation for the new modules.
-Thanks to Dr. Richard Ladyshewsky who was our expert contributor in the Peer Coaching module.
+The team was grateful to Kim Holland (Evaluation Consultant, Western) who conducted an independent evaluation of the first and second editions of PEP, and who lead the design and analysis of the pilot test evaluation for the new modules.
+Thanks also to Dr. Richard Ladyshewsky (Curtain University, Australia) who was our expert contributor in the Peer Coaching module.
 Work Study students Victor Wu and Mohamed Moselhy also made valuable contributions in supporting technological updates to the online program.
 The team hired CPIPE Productions to create animated and voice over videos.

 Kinsella, E.A., Bossers, A., Ferguson, K., Jenkins, K., Bezzina, M.B., MacPhail, A., Moosa, T., Schurr, S., Whitehead, J. & Hobson, S. (2016).
 Preceptor Education Program for health professionals and students.
 (2nd ed.)
 London, ON: The University of Western Ontario.
 Available at: www.preceptor.ca